 The Internal Revenue Service has determined that the University is exempt from income taxes under Section 501(c)(3) of the US Internal Revenue Code, except with regard to unrelated business income, which is taxed at corporate income tax rates.
 The University files federal and various state and local tax returns.
-The statute of limitations on the University's federal tax returns remains open for fiscal years 2007 through 2010.
+The statute of limitations on the University's federal tax returns remains open for fiscal years 2008 through 2011.

-In accordance with the requirements of the FASB ASC Income Taxes Topic, the University makes an assessment of individual tax positions and follows a process for recognition and measurement of uncertain tax positions.
+The University makes an assessment of individual tax positions and follows a process for recognition and measurement of uncertain tax positions.
 Tax positions are evaluated on whether they meet the "more likely than not" standard for sustainability on examination by tax authorities.